 10.8 miles | 5 to 6 hours

-This is a hike along clifftop trails with beautiful views of contrasting orange cliffs, green trees, and turquoise waters.
-We started the day a little intimidated with the length of the hike.
-From early on we could see Palamós in the far, far distance – and it was hard to feel like we were making progress at times.
+This is a hike along clifftop trails with beautiful views of contrasting orange cliffs, green trees, forests, and turquoise waters.
+We started the day a little intimidated by the length of the hike.
+From early on, we could see Palamós in the far, far distance – and it was hard to feel like we were making progress at times.

 This day hike really gives you a feel for Costa Brava’s finger-like peninsulas and coves.
-For this hike you can’t get caught up on efficiency – you just have to enjoy the moment and the views.
-And luckily the variety of views in this section was spectacular.
+For this hike, you can’t get caught up on efficiency – you just have to enjoy the moment and the views.
+Luckily, the weather and variety of views in this section were spectacular.

-We experienced a diversity of areas on this day hike from little villages to affluent seaside communities and mansions, as well as a canal lined with yachts and then back to secluded beaches.
+We experienced a diversity of areas on this day hike, from little villages to affluent seaside communities and mansions, as well as a trip along a canal lined with yachts and then back to secluded beaches.
 You’ll even encounter a nudist beach.
 You have everything in this day hike!

-Be aware you cross a number of sandy beaches on this route, which can take a lot out of you as you expend a lot of energy walking through sand.
+Be aware that you cross a number of sandy beaches on this route, which can take a lot out of you as you spend a lot of energy walking through the sand.
 But hey…you can stop any time and take a dip on the beaches!

 Costa Brava Walks Itinerary 1